chef/chef-web-docs/_vendor/github.com/chef/effortless/docs-chef-io/content/effortless/variables_and_config.md

 : String that will be the Environment Path variable for the chef-client run.
 Linux Default is `/sbin:/usr/sbin:/usr/local/sbin:/usr/local/bin:/usr/bin:/bin`.
 Windows Default is `;C:/WINDOWS;C:/WINDOWS/system32/;C:/WINDOWS/system32/WindowsPowerShell/v1.0;C:/ProgramData/chocolatey/bin`

 ssl_verify_mode
-: TLS/SSL Verification mode for the Chef Infra Client.
+: SSL Verification mode for the Chef Infra Client.
 Default is `:verify_peer`

 verify_api_cert
 : Boolean option to determine if the API certification should be verified.
 Default is `false`